Check out the full details below.

 1. Rates & Fees

 Start by looking at the interest rates and fees each provider charges.
-The more significant the interest rate, the greater the return on your savings.
+For cash Lifetime ISAs, the higher the interest rate, the greater the return on your savings.

 Customer service is an important factor to consider when choosing a provider.
 Look for providers that offer quick, helpful customer service and make sure your queries can be answered quickly and easily.